heungjae/actifio-1/AGM/certificates.md

 cd /etc/nginx/ssl
 ```

-Generating an SSL private key to sign the server certificate:
+Generating an SSL private key to sign the server certificate.
+Enter `password` for the passphrase for server.key:
 ```
 openssl genrsa -des3 -out server.key 2048
 ```